Isan language: Grammar

-Isan words are not inflected, declined, conjugated, making Isan, like Lao and Thai, an analytic language.
+Isan words are not inflected, declined, or conjugated, making Isan, like Lao and Thai, an analytic language.
 Special particle words function in lieu of prefixes and suffixes to mark verb tense.
 The majority of Isan words are monosyllabic, but compound words and numerous other very common words exist that are not.
 Topologically, Isan is a subject–verb–object (SVO) language, although the subject is often dropped.
 Word order is an important feature of the language.